Uniting for Change: Benevolent Community Summit Leaders and Partner Organizations Seek Paths of Hope in Critical Times

 The Benevolent Community Initiative is a project of Create Safe Space, Inc, a 501c-3 organization, whose dedicated volunteers are emboldened by the words of the American Cultural Anthropologist, Margaret Mead, who many years ago wrote, "Never doubt that a small group of thoughtful, committed citizens can change the world, indeed, it's the only thing that ever has."

 The event was inspired by Mead's words, and with the belief that the Summit will uplift the importance of Community connection and engagement that is grounded in our shared humanity.
 The upcoming Benevolent Community Summit will take place on Wednesday, March 20th, 2024 at the Rollins Conference Center in Dover, Delaware.
 The one-day retreat style conference will feature Benevolent Community Conversation Circles led by engaging Facilitators, using the Circle of Trust® approach, created by Parker J. Palmer, and the Center for Courage & Renewal.
-The day will include a meaningful keynote address by Dr. Eddie S. Glaude, Jr., prominent scholar and professor, Princeton University, best-selling author, and passionate researcher of the American Experience.
+The day will include a meaningful keynote address by Dr. Eddie Glaude, Jr., New York Times Bestselling Author, James S. McDonnell Distinguished University Professor, Princeton University, and passionate educator who examines the complex dynamics of the American Experience.

 The Benevolent Community Summit is proud and honored to be joined by several Delaware Organizations whose work is aligned with creating a better future for all people.
-The Summit Committee recognizes the following organizations as partners in the work of creating an engaged, unified, and just society, and thanks each of them for their support for this event:
+The Summit Committee recognizes the following organizations as partners in the work of creating an engaged, unified, and just society, and thanks each of them for their support of the Benevolent Community Initiative:

 The Southern Delaware Alliance for Racial Justice, League of Women Voters of Delaware, The Racial Justice and Reconciliation Commission in the Episcopal Church in Delaware, Unitarian Universalists of Southern Delaware, Social & Environmental Justice Committee, and Speak Out Against Hate (SOAH).
 Members of these organizations will attend the Summit and will act as integral partners in the the Benevolent Community building that will follow the Summit.

-The Summit's mission is to respond to the growing divisiveness and hate by imagining a path to Benevolent Community.
-A path that brings about harmony and healing - one where positive local change can only happen when residents from all segments of society listen to, know, car about, and trust each other.
+The Summit's mission is to respond to the growing polarization and hate by imagining a path to Benevolent Community.
+A path that brings about harmony and healing - one where positive local change can only happen when residents from all segments of society listen to, know, care about, and trust each other.
 Building trust-worthy relationships across communities is an influential and proven path to closing the tragic gap of divisiveness, dehumanization, and aliennation, currently felt by so many in Delaware and across the Nation.
 Yadin believes that, "Each of us is a steppingstone to discerning a route forward, building an environment for all people - that it will take engaged citizens and leaders to do this work together, creating a better path for all of our children, grandchildren, and future generations."
+Yadin, who grew up in the Washington, D.C. area, shares that she has always been inspired by the community organizing, and civil rights work of Dr. Martin Luther King, Jr. She says, "Dr. King's, words about Beloved Community are those that I carry with me, "At its core," Dr. King said, "the Beloved Community is an engine of reconciliation."
+Yadin continues, "It seems that this is what we have always needed and what we need now."

-A quote from a 'Peace Pilgrim' hangs near Yadin's desk, it states, "Humanity has only scratched the surface of its real potential."
-She says, "I believe this to my core - this is is my sincere hope and it motivates me to keep at this Benevolent Community building every day."
+Another quote from a 'Peace Pilgrim' hangs near Yadin's desk, it states, "Humanity has only scratched the surface of its real potential."
+She says, "I feel this in my soul - this is is my sincere hope and it motivates me to keep at it, I am persuaded that building Benevolent Community is an important remedy to our ailing society."

 Registration for the March 20th Event is open and available on Eventbrite: Benevolent Community of Delaware Summit